 In the water, many people wanted to enjoy it.
 And to catch the most impressive bombs, you had to be patient like the local Kauli Vaast, who stayed 9 hours on his board before catching one of the waves of the year (see video below).

-"We waited a long time offshore with Baptiste, my jet-ski pilot, and I got my wave," explained the Tahitian surfer a few days later to The Team.
+"We waited a long time offshore with Baptiste, my jet-ski pilot, and I got my wave," explained the Tahitian surfer a few days later.
+The Team.
 It was a really technical ride.
 The wave was complicated to surf.
-I got caught, I fell.
-But it was ok, I didn't "eat" too much.
+I got caught and fell.
+But it was okay, I didn't "eat" too much.
 I still had a headache coming on.
-I was not well.
-I came straight home.
+I didn't feel well, so I came straight home.
 I settled down and took a Doliprane.
 Then I sat down in front of the sea and cried.
-It was still scary.
-I could have really hurt myself.
-I was lucky I didn't hit the reef.
-But the emotion, the fear, it all came flooding back.
+It was really scary.
+I really could have hurt myself.
+I was lucky not to hit the reef.
+But the emotion, the fear, all that came to the surface.
 I was moved."
-If Vaast has impressed on his local spot, other pro surfers have also taken advantage of these dantesque conditions like Jerome Sayhoun, Eimeo Czermak or Justine Dupont.
+While Vaast impressed on his local spot, other pro surfers also made the most of the Dantesque conditions, including Jerome Sayhoun, Eimeo Czermak and Justine Dupont.

 American Nathan Florence came from Hawaii to enjoy the perfect conditions in the Polynesian archipelago.
 The brother of double world champion John John Florence brought back a Vlog in which we can enjoy the most beautiful tubes and the most impressive wipeouts taken by the surfers during this day of August 13th.
 The 20-minute video features a host of big names including Eimeo Czermak, JB Prunier, O'Neill Massin, Ramzi Boukiam, Justine Dupont, Lucas Chianca, Matahi Drollet and Manoa Drollet.